What Other Kids Are Reading

 Health experts recommend that all people age 6 months and older get the flu vaccine (say: vak-SEEN) each year.
 If you're a kid, that means you!

-If you get the flu vaccine, by nose spray or shot, it will protect you from getting a bad case of the flu.
+If you get the flu vaccine, it will protect you from getting a bad case of the flu.
 You either won't get the flu at all, or if you do get it, you will have only mild symptoms and you should get better pretty quickly.

 Here's what the vaccine means for most kids: